-In order to process your transactions.
-This may occur on servers in countries other than the country where you live.
-Wiley has servers and major office locations in several countries, in particular in the United States, the United Kingdom, Germany, Singapore, Brazil, India and Australia and has service providers located in India and the Philippines amongst other countries.
-Such processing may include, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.
+- In order to process your transactions, we may store your personal information on our servers and those servers may reside outside the country where you live.
+Wiley has servers and major office locations in several countries, including the United States, the United Kingdom, Germany, Singapore, Brazil, India and Australia.
+Wiley also has service providers located in India and the Philippines amongst other countries.
+Such processing may include, among other things, the fulfillment of your order, the processing of your payment details and the provision of support services.

 Disclosure in Chat Rooms or Forums